-- may need adaptations to existing resources/environment to ensure they can access them appropriately and safely. - 11.
-How will Tenterfield prepare and support my child with transitions between home, settings and school?
+may need adaptations to existing resources/environment to ensure they can access them appropriately and safely.

+11. How will Tenterfield prepare and support my child with transitions between home, settings and school?

-- will have a designated key person - will have a visit from their key person to their pre-school or early years setting before they start at Tenterfield. - will be offered a home visit. - will have settling in 'stay and play' sessions with their parents before they start at Tenterfield. - will have been invited to a 'New Parents' information session. - will have a staggered start as they join Tenterfield to avoid all new children starting Nursery on the same day. - have any assessments from their previous settings shared with their new key person at Tenterfield. - will have their assessments and achievements passed onto their next setting.
+- will have a designated key person - will have a visit from their key person to their pre-school or early years setting before they start at Tenterfield. - will be offered a home visit. - will have settling in 'stay and play' sessions with their parents before they start at Tenterfield. - will have been invited to a 'New Parents' information session and have access to our new parent handbook via our website. - will have a staggered start as they join Tenterfield to avoid all new children starting Nursery on the same day. - have any assessments from their previous settings shared with their new key person at Tenterfield. - will have their assessments and achievements passed onto their next setting.